FAIRmat-NFDI/pynxtools/docs/how-tos/validate-nexus-file.md

 Therefore: Use linux.

-The installation process has to be build from source.
+The software has to be built from source.
 This is eased significantly by using another software called: cmake.

 ### Install cmake, github, hdf5 & xml2 library, etc: